jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 It is my pleasure to present you with the 2024 Global Automotive Cybersecurity Report.
-Connectivity and software\-defined architectures have been at the forefront of monumental changes in the Automotive and Smart Mobility ecosystem over the past several years, but as more functionality is being exposed, cybersecurity risks are growing dramatically.
+Connectivity and software\-defined architectures have been at the forefront of monumental changes in the Automotive and Smart Mobility ecosystem over the past several years, but as more functionality is being exposed, cybersecurity risks ‌ are growing dramatically.
-This report, which marks Upstreams sixth annual report, analyzes how Automotive and Mobility cybersecurity risks have evolved from experimental hacks to large\-scale attacks, shifting the industry's focus to impact.
+This report, which marks Upstream’s sixth annual report, analyzes how Automotive and Mobility cybersecurity risks have evolved from experimental hacks to large\-scale attacks, shifting the industry's focus to impact.
 As predicted last year, automotive cybersecurity is reaching an inflection point.
 Cyber incidents have